 Day 2: Cross Island Road

 This will be a busy day that requires a car.
 AA Rentals conveniently delivers the car to your Apia hotel with prices starting at T120 per day.
-We’ll start off at the Robert Louis Stevenson Museum (T20 entrance).
+We’ll start at the Robert Louis Stevenson Museum (T20 entrance).
 The Scottish author of Treasure Island came to Samoa hoping its tropical climate would help with his tuberculosis.
-He built a beautiful mansion which serves as the present day museum.
+He built a beautiful mansion that serves as the present-day museum.
 A short hike from the mansion, Stevenson is buried atop Mount Vaea, a good spot for panoramic views of Apia and the blue ocean.

 Continue on the Cross Island Road and look for the sign to the Papapapaitai Falls lookout.
-This 100 meter waterfall is the highest in Samoa but often covered in clouds that quickly form in the deep gorge.
+This 100-meter waterfall is the highest in Samoa but is often covered in clouds that quickly form in the deep gorge.

 From the Ma Tree Walk, you can drive to the Aganoa Black Sand Beach if you have a 4X4, or continue hiking along the Coastal Walk.
 Just follow the signs from the main road and hike for about one hour along sea smashed cliffs.

 Further east on the South Coast Road, head to the Togitogiga Waterfall.
 Part of a recreation reserve, a path that runs through a tropical garden leads to a series of lovely cascading pools.
 Ancient Samoan warriors loved swimming here and it’s also not a bad spot for a picnic lunch.